Our land. Our legacy.

 Starting with the soil

 Everything at Run-a-Muck flows from a simple conviction: healthy soil is the foundation of everything.
-Before the first seed went in the ground, we spent years learning how this land breathes — its drainage patterns, its microclimates, its relationship with the ridge above and the creek below.
+We spent years learning how this land breathes: its drainage patterns, its microclimates, its relationship with the ridge above and the creek below.

 Permaculture design gave us the framework.
 Every plant placement, every water pathway, every edge and swale reflects a deliberate decision to work with natural systems rather than override them.